DRAW EP out NOW!

 Part shaman, part seductress, Liza Colby was born to earn the Queen Of Rock N’ Roll mantle.
 Her music is for sinful Saturday nights, and redemptive Sunday mornings.
 It’s heartbreak music; it’s music of sexual liberation; it’s music for when it matters most.
 It’s The Liza Colby Sound.
 It’s the music we need in these times.

 Imagine Led Zeppelin at Madison Square Garden meets James Brown at the Apollo.
 Picture Tina Turner prowling the stage like Iggy Pop with vocals that conjure Aretha Franklin and Humble Pie’s Steve Marriott.
 Hyperbolic?
-Nah, come to a show, and look out for The Liza Colby Sound’s upcoming EP, DRAW.
+Nah, come to a show, and check The Liza Colby Sound’s NEW EP, DRAW.

 “When I sing, I want it to be badass, feminine, empowering, and ooze sexuality,” the New York City-based artist says.
 “I want to kick mother#$&ers in the face with rock n’ roll.”

 The Liza Colby Sound is known for an aesthetic that harnesses the grit of garage rock, the anthemic power of classic arena rock, the sweat-soaked salvation of a soul revue, and the sneering defiance of punk rock.
 Liza’s vocals are boldly vulnerable, shaking the rafters and rattling your soul.
 LCS sound has toured throughout the East Coast, performing in venues such as Webster Hall, Bowery Electric, PNC Bank Arts Center, The Wellmont Theater, and Jones Beach.
 LCS has also performed to a packed house at the Whisky A Go Go in Los Angeles.
 To date, the rock n’ roll quartet has issued two EPs, previous releases include the well-received High Yellow (2011) and Live (2013).